AlphaHydrae/blog/source/_posts/2012-08-13-testing-with-capybara-selenium-and-rspec.markdown

 categories: [capybara, selenium, rspec, testing]
 ---

+This is a quick-and-dirty tutorial to set up automated browser tests with the following tools:

-[RSpec](https://www.relishapp.com/rspec/) is a behavior-driven development framework that I use to write tests in [Ruby](http://www.ruby-lang.org/).
-[Capybara](https://github.com/jnicklas/capybara/) is an acceptance test framework that simulates how a real user would interact with your web app.
-Finally, there's [Selenium](http://seleniumhq.org/) which has drivers to control Firefox and other browsers.
+* [RSpec](https://www.relishapp.com/rspec/) is a Ruby behavior-driven development framework.
+* [Capybara](https://github.com/jnicklas/capybara/) is an acceptance test framework that simulates how a real user would interact with your web app.
+* [Selenium Webdriver](http://seleniumhq.org/) automates browsers like Firefox.

 Since browser tests are generally isolated from the rest of your project, the language of the web app is irrelevant.
-I wrote this tutorial after setting up a test suite for a Node.js web app.
+I wrote this guide after setting up a test suite for a Node.js web app.

 <!--more-->

 ## Installation

 I assume here that you have already installed and set up Ruby exactly the way you like it.
 I recommend the excellent [RVM](https://rvm.io/) for that.
-I used Ruby version 1.9.2 for this tutorial.
+I used Ruby 1.9.2 for this tutorial.
 You should also have a recent version of Firefox.

-Now, let’s start by writing a Gemfile that lists everything we need.
+Let’s start by writing a Gemfile to install everything we need.

 {% codeblock lang:ruby %}
 # Location: Gemfile